 By Kamela Easlic

-Make the first step in living an active life, call the senior center at 743-5111 for information or visit the center at 220 Union Street.
+If you would like to receive the monthly newsletter or for additional information, call the senior center at 743-5111 or visit the center at 220 Union Street.
 Hours of operation are 8 a.m. to 4 p.m.
 Monday through Friday.